ZihuaLiu666/genome_assembly/Hi-C STEP1 juicer/REANDME.md

 ***

-4. :dog1: generate restriction file and length file of your raw fasta file
+4. :dog: generate restriction file and length file of your raw fasta file

 **NOTICE :volcano:**
 make sure what kind of ENZYME you used! :volcano: